Carlos Lemus gets his American hoop dream

 Latest HS sports stories

-Through Fundacion Greivis Vasquez, the 401-game NBA veteran made it possible for five of his young Venezuelan countrymen to realize their dream of playing basketball and receiving an education in the United States.
+Through Fundacion Greivis Vasquez, the veteran of 401 NBA games made it possible for five of his young Venezuelan countrymen to realize their dream of playing basketball and receiving an education in the United States.

 “The most important thing about the foundation is to get the kid educated and obviously have a chance to play basketball at the highest level in college or the NBA,” said Vasquez, who was waived by the Nets after playing the first three games of the current season.
 “It’s a beautiful, special work and I’m very proud of my team.
 I’m proud of my country and where I came from.”